-Graduate House Community Participant Status

-Current residents who wish to remain in Gradhouse will still have an opportunity to gain priority in re-entry, but they will have to earn this priority through achieving the Gradhouse Community Participant Status (GCPS).
-Current residents who do not achieve this status but wish to reside in Gradhouse for subsequent academic years will have to re-apply through the general applicant pool.
+Graduate House Community Participant Status Current residents who wish to remain in Graduate House will still have an opportunity to gain priority in re-entry, but they will have to earn this priority through achieving the Graduate House Community Participant Status (GCPS).
+Current residents who do not achieve this status but wish to reside in Graduate House for subsequent academic years will have to re-apply through the General Applicant pool.

-The GCPS is designed to foster a culture of participation, inclusion and community in Gradhouse.
-This status will help support efforts to shape the reputation of Gradhouse as a warm, welcoming environment and communicate to the University of Toronto and general public that residents can expect to have a strong sense of community while residing at Gradhouse.
+The GCPS is designed to foster a culture of participation, inclusion and community in Graduate House.
+This status will help support efforts to shape the reputation of Graduate House as a warm, welcoming environment and communicate to UofT and general public that residents can expect to have a strong sense of community while residing at Graduate House.

-Grad House Community Participant Status will be achieved by:
+Graduate House Community Participant Status will be achieved by:

-- 1. Completion of a 2022-2023 suitemate agreement - 1.1.
+- 1. Completion of a 2023-2024 Suitemate Agreement - 1.1.
 Only one form per suite is required one suitemate will be responsible for submitting the form on behalf of everyone in the suite.
-Suitemate agreement forms must reflect the current academic year. - 1.2.
-For suites that have a resident(s) who moved in later in the academic year (e.g. December), the resident who most recently moved in will be responsible for submitting the most up-to-date suitemate agreement on behalf of everyone in order to achieve their GCPS. - 1.3.
+Suitemate Agreement forms must reflect the current academic year. - 1.2.
+For suites that have a resident(s) who moved in later in the academic year (e.g. December), the resident who most recently moved in will be responsible for submitting the most up-to-date Suitemate Agreement on behalf of everyone in order to achieve their GCPS. - 1.3.
 This agreement should take no longer than one month subsequent to moving in to complete.

-- 2. Participation in a one-on-one meeting with one's 2022-2023 assigned RA. - 2.1.
-This meeting should also take place ASAP (no more than approximately two months after moving in) and will be organized at a mutually convenient time for the resident and RA. - 3.
+- 2. Participation in a one-on-one meeting with one's 2023-2024 assigned RA. - 2.1.
+This meeting should also take place ASAP (no more than approximately two months after moving in) and will be organized at a mutually convenient time for the resident and RA. - 2.2.
+While residents will be invited to participate in a one-on-one meeting each term, residents are only required to complete one meeting with their assigned RA for GCPS purposes. - 3.
 Attending a minimum of four (4) RA executed programs over the academic year (September-April). - 3.1.
-Attendance will be spread out so that residents must attend two (2) programs a semester (two in the fall and two in the winter). - 3.2.
-Only community programs will count towards this status (i.e. building-wide events like snowball are not included programs - speak to your RA or the Service desk for more information). - 4.
+Only programs run by RAs will count towards this status (i.e. building-wide events like Snowball are not included programs - speak to your RA or the Service Desk for more information). - 4.
 Ensuring that they meet the requirements of that program, such as: - 4.1.
-Signing up for the program in advance (available on our website). - 4.2.
-Filling out any additional follow-up materials necessary (i.e. participation micro-survey, which is a double check for the attendance and will give brief feedback on learning outcomes).
+Signing up for the program in advance. - 4.2.
+Filling out any additional follow-up materials necessary (i.e. participation micro-survey, which is a double check for the attendance and will give brief feedback on learning outcomes). - 5.
+Maintain continuous residency during summer 2024 - 5.1.
+Continuous summer residency is achieved when a student resides at Graduate House through to the entirety of the summer period (May 1st-August 23rd). - 5.2.
+Current residents, who elect to leave Graduate House join the General Applicant pool with all new applicants.

-GCPS Returning Applicants must apply by our May 31st deadline to qualify for the priority status.
-Additionally, to qualify for priority readmission as a current resident, you must maintain continuous residency throughout the Summer term.
-Current residents, who elect to leave Graduate House or apply after the May 31st deadline, join the General Applicant pool with all new applicants.
+GCPS Returning Applicants must apply by the May 31st deadline to qualify for priority status.
+Residents who apply after the May 31st deadline, join the General Applicant pool with all new applicants.
 Unfortunately, no deadline extensions in this case are possible.